puristajs/purista/website/doc/handbook/2_building_business-logic/stores/secret-stores.md

 # Secret Stores

-The secret store is addressing two things.
+The secret store serves two main purposes.

-One focus is, to provide a solution, where the secret is short living, and only available, when there is an actual need for it.
-Secrets should not be provided via the general service configuration.
-They should also be persited in some secret way.
+Firstly, it ensures that secrets have a short lifespan and are only accessible when needed in your implementation.
+Secrets should not be included in general service configurations and should be stored securely.

-The second reason for the secret store interface:
-It provides the possibility, to use different solutions without vendor specific code implementation, within your business code.
+Secondly, the secret store interface allows for the use of different solutions without the need for vendor-specific code implementation in your business logic.

-The secret store is a simple interface to a key-value-store.
-Keys and values are strings.
+Essentially, the secret store offers a straightforward interface to a key-value store, where both keys and values are strings.

 ## Usage